francodem/release-engineer-agent/docs/alerts_processor.rst

 Deployment Architecture
 -----------------------

-The AlertsInjestor can be deployed as:
+The Alerts Processor can be deployed as:

 * **Standalone Service**
   Runs independently in a Kubernetes Deployment and exposes an HTTP Service for Alertmanager.